-The Bible tells us the story of Esau and Jacob which is almost as sad as one of the two brothers: Cain and Abel, but it’s about someone else…it’s about Isaac and Rebekah’s twins.
+The Bible tells us the story of Esau and Jacob, which is almost as sad as one of the two brothers: Cain and Abel, but it’s about someone else…it’s about Isaac and Rebekah’s twins.
 Esau and Jacob, Esau is the firstborn with full rights, and Jacob is born the youngest.
-Isaac prayed to the Lord for his wife because she was barren¹.
+Isaac prayed to the Lord for his wife because she was barren.
 The Lord answered his prayer, and Rebekah, his wife, became pregnant.
 The children were still beating in her womb before they were even born.

 The story of Esau and Jacob can be found in Bible in the Book of Genesis, beginning in chapter 25.
-The twins summarize that although they were twins, they were so different: like two flowers of different species.
+The twins summarize that although they were twins, they were so different: like two flowers of other species.
 Esau was destined to be the firstborn but was tricked by his brother into giving up his birthright for a lentil.
-And so God was angry² and loved Jacob and hated Esau because He had other plans for him…God had some promises that He made to Abraham.
+And so God was angry and loved Jacob and hated Esau because He had other plans for him…God had some promises that He made to Abraham.

-The first was born red and his whole body was like a cloak of hair; that’s why they named him Esau.
+The first was born red, and his whole body was like a cloak of hair; that’s why they named him Esau.
 After that, his brother was born, holding onto Esau’s heel with his hand.
 Therefore they called his name Jacob.
 Isaac was sixty years old when Rebekah gave birth to his two sons.
 As the boys grew up, Esau became a skilled hunter, a man of the field, but Jacob was a quiet man who lived in tents.
 Isaac loved Esau because he ate his catch, but Rebekah loved Jacob.

 Where is the story of Jacob and Esau found in the Bible?